What’s the lowdown?

 Very occasionally the threads get lost.
 This is more commonly caused by the threads being pulled up inside into the cervix.
 They may notice this when you go to have the coil removed, and sometimes the threads can reappear naturally.
 Don’t hesitate to reach out to your care provider or make an appointment if you feel your threads are out of place or have disappeared.

-This is another common concern about how the IUS/IUD may impact your sexual wellbeing.
+This is another common concern about how an IUD may impact your sexual wellbeing.
 It is important to understand that your coil is placed inside your uterus, rather than at the top of your vagina, so it is very unlikely to fall out during sex.

-However, sometimes an IUS/IUD can fall out, be pushed out of the uterus, or move.
-This is termed expulsion.
-This is most common in the first few weeks after getting the coil fitted or during a period.
+However, sometimes an IUD can fall out, be pushed out of the uterus, or move.
+This is termed expulsion and happens to 1 in 20 users but is most common in the first few weeks after getting the coil fitted or during a period.
 Sex is not necessarily a risk factor for the expulsion of your coil and is not something to worry about.
 Read more common questions about coil fittings in our blog here or check out our stories over on Instagram.

-How else might the IUS/IUD affect my sex life?
+How else can the coil affect my sex life?

 Chances are the coil will not physically affect sex with your partner.
 However, contraception can have a different effect on every woman and may cause more changes in some women than others.